gomoni/it/README.md

 ## Indexing

-The regular Go code uses a following patter for iterating through a slice
+Every Go developer is familiar with iterating through a slice and two variable range form.

 ```go
 for index, value := range slice {}
 ```

-`it` does implement the `Index`/`IndexFrom` functions, which allows exactly that.
+The `it` does implement the `Index`/`IndexFrom` functions, which adds the index into the sequence.

 ```go
 n := []string{"aa", "aaa", "aaaaaaa", "a"}